Walleclipse/Walleclipse.github.io/_posts/2024-10-22-Lipschitz.md

 arxiv: https://openreview.net/forum?id=Mk2pq3Gjq1
 ---

-This paper examines neural network robustness in perception systems, highlighting sensitivity to small-scale perturbations.
-It identifies the Lipschitz constant as a key robustness metric, deriving an analytical expression to estimate and enhance robustness based on network architecture.
+A self-driving car's neural network works flawlessly in testing—then fails on a slightly different road sign.
+Why?
+Neural networks can be surprisingly fragile to tiny input changes.
+We show that the Lipschitz constant—a measure of how much outputs can change given small input perturbations—is the key to understanding and improving robustness.
+Better yet, we derive analytical expressions to estimate this from the network architecture itself, opening doors to designing inherently robust perception systems.